edger477/funscript-tools/PYTHON_GUI_APPLICATION_SPECIFICATION.md

 # Python GUI Application Specification for Restim Funscript Processing

 ## Overview
 This specification describes a Python GUI application that replaces the PowerShell-based funscript processing workflow with a user-friendly interface for generating electrostimulation device scripts.
-The application includes automatic 1D to 2D funscript conversion to ensure complete processing without requiring auxiliary files.
+The application includes both traditional alpha/beta generation and the new Motion Axis Generation system for positional control.

 ## Application Architecture